LiquidPlanner Announces New Application Programming Interface

 API software allows two applications to connect to each other.
 This is a critical component to project management software as it allows organizations to connect mission critical tools to ease information flows and deliver daily work efficiencies.

 This new feature is included in the Ultimate plan for LiquidPlanner New.
-To learn more, click here.
+To learn more about API and why it is important, click here.

 About LiquidPlanner: LiquidPlanner is a transformative project management solution that uses predictive scheduling to dynamically adapt to change and manage uncertainty.
 It helps teams plan, predict, and perform with confidence.